panrafal/depthy/README.md

 There is a lot of stuff you can do with depthmaps.
 If you have ideas and you know how to code, You already know how to help ;) I'm pretty lax on formalities, just make it work and at least try to follow conventions of the code...

-Please note, that there's an inevitable design/ux overhaul planned.
-Though the apps API should not change significantly.

 ## License